 Our bylaws require that our board of directors be composed of a minimum of five and a maximum of twenty-one directors, as decided at our Ordinary General Shareholders' Meeting.
 Pursuant to the Mexican Securities Law, at least 25% of the members of the board of directors must be independent.
-In addition, under Mexican law, any holder or group of holders representing 10% or more of our capital stock may elect one director and its corresponding alternate.
+In addition, under Mexican law, any holder or group of holders representing 10% or more of our capital stock may elect one director.

-The board of directors, which was elected at the Ordinary General Shareholders' Meeting held on April 23, 2021, currently consists of 11 directors, one of which is female (9% of the Board of Directors), with each director having a corresponding alternate director, two of them being a female; seven of our directors are independent within the meaning of the Mexican Securities Law.
+The board of directors, which was elected at the Ordinary General Shareholders' Meeting held on April 22, 2022, currently consists of 11 directors, one of which is female (9% of the Board of Directors), and seven of our directors are independent within the meaning of the Mexican Securities Law.
 At said meeting, Mr. Juan A. González Moreno was ratified as Chairman of our board of directors as well as Mr. Carlos Hank Gonzalez as Vice Chairman.
 The following table sets forth the current members of our board of directors, their ages, years of service, principal occupations, outside directorships, other business activities and experience, their directorship classifications as defined in the Code of Best Corporate Practices issued by a committee formed by the Consejo Coordinador Empresarial, or Mexican Entrepreneur Coordinating Board, and their alternates.
 The terms of their directorships are for one year or for up to thirty additional days if no designation of their substitute has been made or if the substitute has not taken office.